 Trailer 1

 I want to like the teaser trailer but I’m annoyed that I have no idea what she says at the end of the sentence ‘There was a…’ Trailer 1 is brilliant.
-So beautifuly put together.
-Well done, trailer maker.
+So beautifully put together.

 My favourite Portman performance is still her great work in Black Swan (2010).
 Will that change after Jackie?
 I’m thinking not but we’ll see.
 I don’t really know much about Jackie Kennedy except that she was a style icon and her and her husband were much loved.
 I guess it’s time to learn.